fineanmol/plant-tree/README.md

-🌱 Updated on Wed, 21 May 2025 19:36:39 GMT
+🎄 Updated on Thu, 22 May 2025 05:59:24 GMT

-> "Before software can be reusable, it first has to be usable."
+> "First, solve the problem.
+Then, write the code."